Logo

 Unfortunately, many accidents result from a combination of errors.
 Trucking accidents have many causes, but most can be remedied with a little more conscientiousness from drivers.
 Avoid distractions, allow adequate space for appropriate and necessary reaction time, and follow the rules to keep everyone a little safer every time you travel on the roads.

 If you have been injured in a trucking accident, you may be confused about liability and your ability to receive adequate compensation.
-If you were not responsible for an accident causing your injury, contact our Dallas trucking accident attorneys at the Benton Law Firm.
+If you were not responsible for an accident causing your injury, contact our Dallas trucking accident attorneys at Benton Accident & Injury Lawyers.
 We can answer many of your questions at a free initial consultation.
 Get the support you need by contacting us today for more information.

 Ready to get the help you deserve?
 Call (214) 777-7777 or